AggarwalPriyanshu/Assignments/README.md

-# Assignments
+# Assignments PW
 A comprehensive repository featuring Python, Data Analysis, Statistics, Machine Learning models, data structures, and the full syllabus from basics to advanced, including Generative AI.
-The repository also includes hands-on projects to reinforce learning.
+The repository also includes Assignments to reinforce learning.

 Assignment 1 - Python Basics
 Assignment 2 - Data Types and Structures